-- Clothing Reflects Personality: Every single major person Marlowe encounters as he goes upriver has worse and worse clothing to reflect the increasing divisions from European society and civility.
+- Clothing Reflects Personality: Every single major person Marlow encounters as he goes upriver has worse and worse clothing to reflect the increasing divisions from European society and civility.
 While the Chief Accountant at the outer station wears fancy and rich clothing, Kurtz is nearly naked.

 - Composite Character: Kurtz is inspired by several Europeans who "made their mark" on the Congo.
-The name is a take off on one in particular, George Antoine Klein ("kurz" is German for short; "klein" is German for small).
+The name is a take off of one in particular, George Antoine Klein ("kurz" is German for short; "klein" is German for small).

-- Everyone Calls Him Barkeep: The novella only has three characters that have names (Marlow, Kurtz, and a minor character called Fresleven).
+- Everyone Calls Him "Barkeep": The novella only has three characters that have names (Marlow, Kurtz, and a minor character called Fresleven).
 Others include the Narrator, the Accountant, the Manager, the Director, the Director's Uncle (the Bricklayer), the Pilot, Kurtz's Mistress, Kurtz's Intended, Marlow's Aunt, the Russian, etc.

-- Famous Last Words: "The horror... the horror..."
+- Famous Last Words: A dying Kurtz, being taken out of the jungle that drove him mad, can only whisper "The horror... the horror..."